AlphaKretin/bastion-bot/README.md

 	}
 }
 ```

-This file can be generated with the `lflist2json.js` file.
-Simply run it as a node app in the same folder as a YGOPro `lflist.conf` file, and it will output an `lflist.json` that should be properly formatted.
-Note that it assumes the headings of each seperate banlist are in the format of "[date] [name]", i.e. it takes the word after the first space.
-If your `lflist.conf` is formatted differently, you can just go into the JSON and change the name of the key.

 ### Skills
 By default, the skills file is called `skills.json`, and is expected to be found in a subfolder of the local directory called `dbs`, i.e. `dbs/skills.json`.
 The script expects `skills.json` to contain an array of objects, the format of which is described below.